Bryan Clark: World Wrestling Federation (1993–1995)

-On March 8, 1993, Clark received a tryout match for the World Wrestling Federation, wrestling Reno Riggins at a WWF Superstars taping in North Charleston, South Carolina as The Nightstalker.
+On March 8, 1993, Clark received a tryout match for the World Wrestling Federation (WWF), wrestling Reno Riggins at a WWF Superstars taping in North Charleston, South Carolina as The Nightstalker.
 He had another tryout match the following night at a WWF Wrestling Challenge taping, defeating Ricky Nelson.
 In May 1993, Clark debuted as Adam Bomb, the newest client of Johnny Polo.
-Wearing luminous green contact lenses, and sporting a red tongue.
-Bomb's gimmick was that of a survivor of the infamous Three Mile Island nuclear meltdown accident, which was further emphasized by his ring name being a pun on the "atom bomb".
-This gimmick was partly realistic; Clark had actually been born and raised in Harrisburg, Pennsylvania, not far from Three Mile Island.
+Wearing luminous green contact lenses and sporting a red tongue, Bomb's gimmick was that of a survivor of the infamous Three Mile Island nuclear meltdown accident that took place in Pennsylvania in 1979, which was further emphasized by his ring name being a pun on the "atom bomb".
+Furthermore, the Adam Bomb character was actually billed from Three Mile Island.
 Seven months after his debut, Harvey Wippleman replaced Polo as Bomb's manager because Polo wanted to focus on managing WWF Tag Team Champions The Quebecers.
 The Adam Bomb concept and costume was designed and created by Tom Fleming.

 Bomb made his pay-per-view debut at Survivor Series, where he teamed up with Irwin R. Schyster, Diesel and "The Model" Rick Martel against Razor Ramon, The 1-2-3 Kid, Marty Jannetty and "The Macho Man" Randy Savage in an elimination match.
 His team went on to lose the match, though he was the last remaining wrestler for his team before being pinned by Jannetty after a roll-up.

 Following this, he participated in the 1994 Royal Rumble, where he was the final entrant in the match.
 However, he lasted less than five minutes before being eliminated by Lex Luger.
 He also was one of nine wrestlers who helped Yokozuna beat Undertaker during a Casket match.
-Following the Rumble and a feud with Earthquake, at WrestleMania X, Bomb lost to Earthquake in 35 seconds.
-Bomb turned face after his manager Harvey Wippleman turned on him and helped new client Kwang attack him.
-As a face, he would throw rubber nuclear missiles into the audience as he walked to the ring and after he won a match.
-After briefly feuding with Kwang and Bam Bam Bigelow, Bomb was moved down the card and began competing exclusively on WWF Superstars before leaving the promotion in August 1995.
+Following the Rumble and a feud with Earthquake, at WrestleMania X, Bomb was defeated by Earthquake in 35 seconds.
+The two had a more competitive rematch the following night on Raw, which Bomb also lost.
+Bomb would soon turn face after his manager Harvey Wippleman turned on him in favor of his new client, Kwang, leading Kwang in attacking Bomb.
+As a face, Adam Bomb would throw rubber nuclear missiles into the audience as he walked to the ring and after he won a match.
+After briefly feuding with Kwang and Bam Bam Bigelow, Bomb was moved down the card and began competing exclusively on WWF Superstars before abruptly quitting the promotion in August 1995.
+Clark cited unhappiness with pay and the rigorous WWF travel schedule as his reasons for leaving.
+Clark also claimed that a promised run with the WWF Intercontinental Championship, which would have resulted in higher pay, was not fulfilled and a significant factor in his decision to leave.

-Independent Circuit and England (1995-1996)
+Independent Circuit and England (1995–1996)

 After leaving WWF, Clark continued using the Adam Bomb name in the independent circuit and England in 1996 where he worked for Hammerlock Bomb Alert Tour with Andre Baker.